astelbe/sdk-php/README.md

 # Astel API Client Library for PHP

 It is a lightweight, Astel API client library for PHP.
+The SDK is best suited for implementing some functionnalities on your own.
+For example: telecom product catalog listing, options, joint offer for comparing, ordering and sales reporting.
+The whole Astel.be website is written using this SDK and the API as source of data.

+You can either implement your own website using this SDK or use easily integrable [off-the-shelf tools - Web Integration Modules](https://github.com/astelbe/web-integration).
+These modules are injectable on any internet facing application or website by inserting some html tags in your own code.

 ## Astel API Documentation
 Our swagger definition and documentation is available online: [SwaggerHub Astel Switch API V2_00](https://app.swaggerhub.com/apis/astel/switch/2_0).